RonSparks/SummarizationAgent/README.md

 2. **Network access issues**: Check Windows Firewall settings for port 5000
 3. **Processing timeouts**: Large models may take several minutes to process
 4. **CORS errors**: The application is configured to allow all origins
+5. **Agent switching not working**: Ensure JavaScript is enabled and no console errors

 ### Debug Mode
 Enable debug logging by setting `"logDebug": true` in `appsettings.json`.